Cardiopulmonary Syndromes (PDQ®): Supportive care - Patient Information [NCI] - Dyspnea During Advanced Cancer

 - Conditions that are not related to cancer:

 - Conditions with no known physical cause, such as anxiety.

 A diagnosis of the cause of dyspnea helps to plan treatment.

 Diagnostic tests and procedures include the following:

-- Physical exam and history for dyspnea: An exam of the body to check general signs of health, including checking for signs of dyspnea, such as breathing fast or using the neck or chest muscles to breathe.
+Physical exam and history: An exam of the body to check general signs of health, including checking for signs or symptoms of dyspnea, such as breathing fast or using the neck or chest muscles to breathe.
 A history of your health habits and past illnesses and treatments will also be taken.
-Your doctor will also ask about when the dyspnea occurs, what it feels like, other symptoms that happen at the same time as the dyspnea, and anything that makes it better or worse.
+Your doctor will also ask about when the dyspnea occurs, what it feels like, other signs or symptoms that happen at the same time as the dyspnea, and anything that makes it better or worse.